CACI No. 310. Contract Formation - Acceptance by Silence

-Ordinarily, if a party does not say or do anything in response to
+Ordinarily, if a person does not say or do anything in response to

-another party’s offer, then he or she has not accepted the offer.
+another party’s offer, then the person has not accepted the offer.

-However, if [name of plaintiff] proves that both [he/she/it] and [name of
+However, if [name of plaintiff] proves that both [he/she/nonbinary pronoun/

-defendant] had accepted [name of plaintiff]’s offer, then there was an
+[name of defendant] had accepted [name of plaintiff]’s offer, then there was

 Directions for Use